 Cold weather causes worry

-New research from the Simples Lab has revealed that a worrying number of elderly Brits will be subjected to fuel poverty at some point.
+Recent research from the Simples Lab has revealed that a worrying number of elderly Brits will be subjected to fuel poverty at some point.
 As many as 48% are concerned that the cold weather will increase their energy costs, leaving them with sky high bills to pay.
 Cold snaps are adding to the issue, and the recent energy price hikes are taking their toll, too.
-It’s unsurprising then, that one in eight OAPs say they can’t afford the increases, and a further 16% worry about paying bills from their pension.

 Confusion is fuelling the issue

 The Simples Lab has found that Brits are in the dark about tariff terminology.
 Many people aren’t sure of the difference between standard variable tariffs (SVTs) and fixed tariffs, often paying more as a result.
-Almost a third are on more costly standard variable tariff (SVT) rates, or have no idea what type they’re on all together.
-The Simples Lab estimates that nearly 3.6 million elderly people in the UK are paying over the odds without even realising it.
+Almost a third are on more costly standard variable tariff (SVT) rates, or have no idea what type they’re on altogether.
+We estimate that nearly 2.1 million elderly people in the UK are paying over the odds without even realising it.

 There are tough times ahead

-Even with the government’s energy price cap, which was designed to lift financial burdens by lowering the bills of households on standard variable tariffs, the Simples Lab has found it’s unlikely to make a positive difference to the vulnerable.
+Even with the government’s energy price cap, which was designed to lift financial burdens by lowering the bills of households on standard variable tariffs, it’s unlikely to make a positive difference to the vulnerable.
 Over half of elderly Brits claim to have seen no change in their bills and only a small number say they’ve seen a decrease.

 Concerned customers admit that if their energy bills keep rising, it’ll bring them both emotional and financial strain.
-A staggering 38% of us say we’ll be forced to dip into savings or pay on their credit card, while over a quarter believe they’ll need to cut down on basic expenditures such as food to pay for their bills.
-Nearly one in ten Brits say that limiting the amount of heating they use causes their health to suffer, putting them at risk mentally and physically.
-In a bid to save costs, 7% of us would even consider downsizing their home if it would help them to reduce the cost of their energy bills.
+A staggering 43% of us say we’ll be forced to dip into savings or pay on a credit card, while over a quarter believe they’ll need to cut down on basic expenditures such as food to pay their bills.
+Nearly one in ten Brits say that limiting the amount of energy they use causes their health to suffer, putting them at risk mentally and physically.

 “Nobody should be forced to sacrifice their health in order to heat their home, and especially not the most vulnerable members of our society.
 Cold weather and the resulting financial and health problems are a real issue for the elderly, who have to worry about cold temperatures every year.
 It should be an absolute priority to ensure that they are able to afford their energy costs and appropriately heat their home.”